Chief Justice Samuel J. Roberts Scholarship

 The Scholarship Committee will review all applications, making its decisions based on established criteria, focusing primarily on financial need, academic achievement and the applicant’s career statement.
 The Scholarship Committee is composed of Erie County Bar Foundation Trustees as well as members-at-large.

 The Reeves Law Group Scholarship

-We would like you to tell your story in a brief narrative, starting with an introduction about who you are, your interests, and anything else you feel we should know about you.
+The Reeves Law Group would like you to tell your story in a brief narrative, starting with an introduction about who you are, your interests, and anything else you feel we should know about you.
 Then, please provide your entry in a 750-1000 words essay, or Prezi presentation.
 Graphic and creative presentations are welcome.

 Scholarship Dates and Submission

 Deadline: The deadline for submitting essays is December 15, 2017.

 You may send us your entry either as a link or attachment to your email.
 Include your name, mobile phone number and other contact information in the email.

 To be eligible for our scholarship contest you must be: a legal US resident, and either a current (1) law student at an accredited U.S. law school, or (2) undergraduate student who has applied or will apply to law school.
 Students with full academic scholarships are not eligible to enter this contest.

 Proof of enrollment must be provided.
 We will accept digital scans of any of the following as valid proof of enrollment (which you will need to attach to your email application):